 - Case Study Coffee Roasters built a name for itself in the mid-2000s as an espresso catering company, and has now expanded to four brick and mortar locations scattered around Portland.
 Each location’s interior rocks the same cohesive color scheme, all while having their own quirky light fixtures and modern decor.

 - Coava Coffee Roasters prides themselves on being a premier coffee roaster that specializes in quality.
 In Portland, you’ll find three Coava stores, and one warehouse-sized roastery on SE Main Street.
 If you come by and really enjoy their beans, you can keep the love alive by subscribing to recurring Coava coffee shipments straight to your doorstep.

-- Kiosko Coffee Co. is the newest establishment of the three, opening their first stall along the Waterfront in 2017, with the intention to add in interesting spin to Portland’s coffee scene.
-Some of their most popular drinks include a Mexican mocha, mango sticky rice latte, and they even give you the option to choose between a Cuban, Mexican, or Brazilian cortadito.
+- Kiosko Coffee Co. is the newest establishment of the three, opening their first stall along the Waterfront in 2017, with the intention to add an interesting spin to Portland’s coffee scene.
+Some of their most popular drinks include a Mexican mocha, mango sticky rice latte, and they even give you the option to choose between a Cuban, Mexican, or Brazilian Cortadito.

 People in Portland genuinely care about their beer; so much so that they even hosted an official Oregon Beer Awards earlier this year.
 To guarantee you’ll get to try all the best beer in the city, here’s a list of all the Portland bars and breweries that won a gold medal for their delicious ales, including the name of each award-winning beer and which category it won.
 Take a brewery tour around Portland and try all the gold medalists of this year’s Oregon Beer Awards.
 Cheers!